Early Childhood Education - B.S.E. Download to print

 As part of an enrollment management plan, early childhood majors are admitted to the program on a selective basis.
 A maximum of 100 students will be admitted to this program each academic year.
 A minimum ACT composite score of 21 (980 SAT combined critical reading and math score) OR a 2.75 cumulative high school grade point average and all 16 of the recommended college preparatory units is required.
 Students seeking admission to this program must meet all professional requirements for admission to advanced study and have a minimum cumulative 2.75 GPA in all previous undergraduate coursework.
 Because of the instituted enrollment management plan, meeting the above requirements does not automatically provide students admittance to the early childhood education major.
 Faculty will select the most qualified applicants based upon the number of available student spaces, students’ standardized test scores, essay, interview and cumulative GPA.
 Students should contact the Vacca Office of Student Services, 304 White Hall, during the first year of study to inquire into the procedures associated with admission to advanced study and selective admission to the early childhood education program.
 Students transferring from another university should meet with an academic advisor in 304 White Hall at least one semester prior to transferring.

-Minimum 123 credit hours.
+Minimum 128 credit hours.
 Minimum 2.750 cumulative GPA.
-A minimum grade of C (2.000) grade is required in all courses; view the program requirements to see specific courses.
+A minimum grade of C (2.000) grade is required in some courses; view the program requirements to see specific courses.

 Study Abroad/Away Opportunities